UAF Department of Political Science Contact Information

 Dr. Meek is an interdisciplinary social scientist specializing in environmental and marine policy.
 She has worked with and researched policy options for community-based resource management and collaborative management since the mid-1990s and now teach courses related to government and politics in Canada, the Arctic, comparative Indigenous rights and research design for graduate students and undergraduate students at UAF.
 She has active research projects related to marine mammals and environmental change, governance of social-ecological systems, adaptive governance of Arctic systems, and policy learning from disasters.
 She has published in the journals Global Environmental Change, Marine Policy, Annual Review of Environment and Resources, Polar Geography, Journal of Environmental Management, and the Alaska Journal of Anthropology and is a contributor to a new volume from Cambridge University Press, "Principles for Building Resilience."

-Dr. Jeremy Speight is an Assistant Professor in the Department of Political Science at UAF.
-He is also an affiliated faculty in the Women, Gender & Sexuality Studies and Arctic & Northern Studies (ACNS) programs.
+Dr. Jeremy Speight is an Associate Professor in the Department of Political Science at UAF.
+He is also affiliated with the Women, Gender & Sexuality Studies, and Arctic & Northern Studies programs.
 He received his Ph.D. from the Department of Political Science at Concordia University in Montreal, Quebec, Canada in 2016.
-His research agenda is comprised of two interrelated streams focusing on (a) political authority and the production of political order in civil war and (b) the durability or institutionalization of wartime rebel governance systems after the cessation of violent conflict.
-His geographic area of specialization is West Africa, particularly Côte d’Ivoire, where he has conducted extensive field research in 2010-2011 and 2017.
-Dr. Speight’s research has appeared in peer-reviewed publications such as African Affairs, Civil Wars, and the Canadian Journal of African Studies.
-Dr. Speight teaches in the Political Science sub-field of Comparative Politics.
-At UAF, he teaches a variety of undergraduate and graduate classes, including: Democracy & Global Society, Comparative Politics, Political Economy, Comparative Environmental Politics and the Global Political Economy of the Environment.
-In his spare time, he enjoys playing hockey, ice fishing or hanging out with his daughter Frances, all while listening to some Tiken Jah Fakoly.
+His research agenda is comprised of two interrelated streams focusing on (a) political authority and the production of political order in civil war and (b) the durability or institutionalization of wartime rebel governance after the conclusion of violent conflict.
+His geographic area of specialization is West Africa, particularly Côte d’Ivoire, where he has conducted extensive field research in since 2010.
+Dr. Speight’s research has appeared in peer-reviewed publications such as Comparative Political Studies, Comparative Politics, Afrique Contemporaine, African Affairs, Civil Wars, and the Canadian Journal of African Studies.
+Dr. Speight teaches in the political science subfield of comparative politics.
+At UAF, he teaches a variety of undergraduate and graduate classes, including Democracy and Global Society, Comparative Politics, Political Science Research Methods, Political Economy, Comparative Environmental Politics, Global Political Economy of the Environment, and the ACNS Thesis Writing Workshop.

 Dr. Jonathan Rosenberg is Professor of Political Science and Chair of the Department of Social Sciences at the Illinois Institute of Technology (IIT) in Chicago, USA.
 He holds a Ph.D. and Masters of Arts in Political Science from the University of California, Los Angeles (UCLA).
 Before joining the IIT faculty, he spent twenty years in the Department of Political Science at the University of Alaska Fairbanks, where he served multiple terms as department chair.
 He has held visiting professorships at St. George’s University in Grenada (West Indies) and the Universidad Abierta Interamericana in Buenos Aires.
 His research and teaching interests include the relationship between economic globalization and sustainable development and accountability in global environmental governance.
 He has co-authored two books with major academic published in the United States and the Netherlands, and has published several articles in peer-reviewed academic journals and chapters in edited volumes.
 He has been co-principal investigator on two grants from the US National Science Foundation, and has won several commendations and awards for his teaching at the undergraduate and graduate levels.